-Jack is a prolific young conductor, leading orchestras, choirs and opera companies across the Midlands, the North and Wales.
-In addition to his position here at Spires, he is Music Director at Stafford Sinfonia and Opera Ddraig in Cardiff and of Birmingham Gay Symphony Orchestra.
+Jack has been Chorus Director and Conductor of Spires Philharmonic Orchestra and Chorus since 2015, and he is now our Music Director.
+He is a prolific conductor who leads orchestras, choirs and opera companies across the Midlands, the North and Wales.
+In addition to his position here at Spires, he is Music Director at Stafford Sinfonia, Opera Ddraig in Cardiff, Birmingham Gay Symphony Orchestra, and Assistant Conductor with the City of Birmingham Symphony Orchestra.

 After completing a degree in classical studies from the University of Liverpool, Alistair studied violin at the Birmingham Conservatoire, graduating in 1996.

 He pursued a very busy freelance career, playing with a number of orchestras including Orchestra of the Swan, Orchestra da Camera, Chameleon Arts Orchestra, Moscow City Ballet Orchestra and the English Symphony Orchestra.
 He has performed with many top soloists including Nigel Kennedy, Peter Donohoe and Katherine Jenkins.
 He has also toured with Phantom of the Opera and has performed with a large number of 'pop' artists including Chris de Burgh, Leo Sayer, Victoria Beckham, Wizard, Procul Harum, and Emerson, Lake and Palmer.
 He has made numerous recordings for film and television, including the soundtrack to 'The Krypton Factor' for ITV.